xmlsquad/ping-drive/README.md

 2. Create a project or select an existing project.
 3. Enable the following APIs in the project: [Drive](https://console.developers.google.com/apis/api/drive.googleapis.com) and [Sheets](https://console.developers.google.com/apis/api/sheets.googleapis.com).
 4. Go to the "Credentials" section, "Credentials" tab and create an "OAuth client ID" credential.
 Or use an existing OAuth credential.
-5. Click the download button (⬇️) at the right in the "OAuth 2.0 client IDs" list.
+5. Click the download button (⬇️) at the right of the "OAuth 2.0 client IDs" list.

 ### Using with configuration file